Resources - Nontraditional Careers for Scientists

 Communication

-- American Film Institute Catalyst Workshop (www.afi.com/education/catalyst/default.aspx) - weekend workshop focused on storytelling and screenwriting
+- American Film Institute (www.afi.com) - Catalyst Workshop weekend focused on storytelling and screenwriting

 - American Medical Association (ama-assn.org) conducts research and periodically holds conferences on the topic of peer review